Medicaid → Implementation → Retention & Support

 Some CDC-recognized organizations and their partners use incentives and program supports to enhance participant enrollment and retention.
 In this context, program supports are items, services, and activities that:

-• Address social determinants of health.
-Examples include access to healthy foods and referrals to community resources.
+- Address social drivers of health.
+Examples include access to healthy foods and referrals to community social support resources.

 In general, programs have shown to have higher attendance rates when they include incentives or program supports.